MyCryptoHQ/support.mycrypto.com/src/content/accessing-your-wallet/access-wallet-keystore-file.md

 A keystore file (sometimes called a UTC file) in Ethereum is an encrypted version of your private key.
 They are generated using your private key and a password that you use to encrypt it.
 If you open up your keystore file in a text editor it contains data pertaining to the encryption of the private key.

 *Note: Your keystore file has a .json file extension.
 If you try to convert it to any other file extension, then it may break when you try to convert it back.
 Don't do this.
-If you want to understand the contents of your json file, referece this [medium article by Julien.Maffre](https://medium.com/@julien.maffre/what-is-an-ethereum-keystore-file-86c8c5917b97).*
+If you want to understand the contents of your json file, reference this [medium article by Julien.Maffre](https://medium.com/@julien.maffre/what-is-an-ethereum-keystore-file-86c8c5917b97).*

 ### Accessing your Wallet